Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 ALTER TABLE geolab.geography.nl_municipalities_coverage ADD SEARCH OPTIMIZATION ON GEO(municipality_geom);
 ```

 Nice!
-Now you have a `UK_DISTRICTS_COVERAGE` table that contains the name of the area, the boundaries of that area, and the boundaries of the LTE coverage area.
-Let's vizualize in Carto what UK.
+Now you have a `NL_MUNICIPALITIES_COVERAGE` table that contains the name of the municipality, the boundaries of that municipality, and the boundaries of the LTE coverage area.
+Let's vizualize this in Carto.
 Paste the following query into the SQL editor and use `COVERAGE_RATIO` column to color code the coverage areas.

 ```
 SELECT municipality_geom AS geom,